canmom/vector/VECTOR-ch2.md

 He blinks, frowns.
 "No, no of course not.
 I shall see to it right away..."

-She turns away, glances over the STRIDER cavalry.
+She turns away, glances over the strider cavalry.
 A small group is shouting in the crowd.
 Some irrelevant protest, for a civilian Arbitrator to handle.

 The Industrial is still droning on.
 "Now, if the Central Administration has had the grace to grant us a FURNACE, I suppose that means we might see further investment, perhaps?
 Why, if we had a CRUCIBLE, we could accomplish quite amazing things, you know... we have so many true artisans, who are dying for the chance to show off their art.
 I know you're not the one who makes these decisions, but if you could put in a good word ---"